Skip to content

 How this service works in Bern in practice.

 Bern comes with its own framework conditions – from incentives and tax treatment to technical requirements.
-This page shows how those translate into a clean project flow for your property.
+From those, a cleanly managed project flow for your property takes shape.

 What matters most for flat roofs

 Flat roofs in Canton Bern offer large PV potential – provided mounting angles, wind loads and maintenance access are aligned before installation.
-This page focuses on exactly that planning step.
+Exactly this planning step decides yield, roof protection and later maintenance.
 Flat-roof PV demands more than module rows on paper: wind load verification per SIA 261, roof membrane protection and SUVA-compliant fall protection are part of every Vigorek project scope.
 For multi-family buildings, commercial properties and industrial halls in Switzerland.

 • Mounting concept based on wind zone, snow load and roof-edge clearance – ballasted or penetrating, with a traceable wind load verification per SIA 261.